bharatmicrosystems/kubernetes-nginx-service-discovery/README.md

 # kubernetes-nginx-service-discovery
 This project is to support using kubernetes ingress resources to route traffic using NGINX to non-kubernetes endpoints
 ## Background
 Kubernetes provides inbuilt service discovery, however, most of the organisations at this moment do not run 100% on Kubernetes and have mixed workloads of services running K8s and VMs.
-While discovering services within K8s is easy however discovering services running within VMs do not get discovered natively by Kubernetes, especially the East-West communication, to foster internal service discovery between kubernetes resources and VM services and vice-versa, this project utilises the use of ingress resources to expose traffic to backend services running on VM.
+While discovering services within K8s is easy, services running within VMs do not get discovered natively by Kubernetes, especially the East-West communication.
+To foster internal service discovery between kubernetes resources and VM services and vice-versa, this project utilises the use of ingress resources to expose traffic to backend services running on VM.
 The VM can in-turn discover kubernetes services by utilising the same DNS server to make dynamic service discovery.

 ![Kubernetes Design](readme.png)
 ## Pre-Requisites
 An ingress controller running within the kubernetes cluster For more details with regards to setup see https://github.com/kubernetes/ingress-nginx

 An example setup is present in the repo.
-This exposes the Nginx Ingress controller via a node port, and an NGINX Load Balancer sits in front of the NodePort to provide a single load-balanced endpoint to the setup.
+This exposes the Nginx Ingress controller via a NodePort, and an NGINX Load Balancer sits in front of the NodePort to provide a single load-balanced endpoint to the setup.
 It also exposes the DNS server as a NodePort and NGINX Load Balancer described in the nginx.conf file caters to the DNS configuration as well.

 If you are using a cloud provided kubernetes setup and can expose the ingress-controller and DNS-server as a load balancer service instead of a NodePort service as described.